matrach/img2unicode/README.md

   - [ ] describe how it works in readme
   - [ ] solve foreground & background optimization sublinear in templates
   - [ ] add support for Unicode 13 Legacy Computing block
+  - [ ] add support for edges optimization in FastDualGenericOptimizer